- Logistics

 The Problem

-# Simplified structure of the QUBO formulation
+# Simplified illustration of a QUBO routing formulation

 import dimod